Granny’s Pancakes Recipe – A Scottish Teatime Classic

 Why is my batter lumpy?

 This is completely normal and it won’t affect the final result.
-Mix the batter until it’s combined and runny, but don’t overbeat – you want to make sure you keep all of that lovely air from the rising agents in.
+Mix the batter until it’s combined and thick, but don’t overbeat – you want to make sure you keep all of that lovely air from the rising agents in.

-How do I achieve the perfect pancake?
+How do I achieve the perfect pancake [dropped scone]?

 Which toppings are best?

-You can stick with the classics – syrups and spreads – or you can switch it up and get creative.
+You can stick with the classics – jams and spreads – or you can switch it up and get creative.
 Think fresh fruit, cream, yoghurt, chopped nuts, puree – there are endless options!
 Since these pancakes are low in sugar content, you can also take advantage of this by serving them alongside some bacon and eggs.

 Why use a tea towel?